Contents: Removal ↡ Installation ↡

 Warning!
 Gasoline is extremely flammable and explosive, so care must be taken when working on any part of the fuel system.

-Warning!
-The container in which the fuel was located contains fuel vapors and is potentially explosive.
+Warning: The container that held the fuel contains fuel vapor and is potentially explosive.

 Attention!
-Work on the fuel system must be carried out in a well-ventilated area, for which all windows and doors can be opened to create a draft.
+Work on the fuel system must be carried out in a well-ventilated area, for which you can open all the windows and doors to create a draft.

-Attention!
-When working on the fuel system, do not use open flames, electric welding, or tools that may generate sparks.
-Make sure there is a charged fire extinguisher in the immediate vicinity of the workplace.
+Warning!
+When working on the fuel system, do not use open flames, electric welding or tools that may generate sparks.
+Make sure that a charged fire extinguisher is in the immediate vicinity of the work area.

-Attention!
-Use goggles to protect your eyes from getting fuel in them.
-If fuel comes into contact with skin, wash the area with plenty of water.
+Warning!
+Use goggles to protect your eyes from fuel getting into them.
+If fuel gets on your skin, rinse the area with plenty of water.

-1. Drain the fuel from the fuel tank through the fuel filler neck.
+1. Pump the fuel out of the fuel tank through the fuel filler neck.

-2. Raise the rear of the car and secure it on stands.
+2. Raise the rear of the vehicle and support it on stands.

 Warning!
-It is undesirable to remove the fuel tank on a car installed above the inspection hole, as fuel vapors accumulate in the inspection hole, which can be harmful to health.
+It is not advisable to remove the fuel tank on a vehicle installed over an inspection pit, as fuel vapors accumulate in the inspection pit, which may cause harm to health.

-4. Remove the ground wire from the battery.
+4. Remove the ground cable from the battery.

-5. Working under the vehicle, disconnect the fuel supply and return hoses and the ventilation hose from the fuel tank.
-In order not to confuse the hoses during installation, mark them.
+5. While working under the vehicle, disconnect the fuel supply and return hoses and the ventilation hose from the fuel tank.
+Mark the hoses to avoid mixing them up during installation.
 Close the ends of the fuel lines and the openings in the fuel tank with plugs.

 Sedan and coupe models

-Arrangement of nuts of fastening of the left side of a fuel tank
+Location of the left side fuel tank mounting nuts

-Fastening of a fuel mouth to the panel of a body
+Fastening the fuel filler neck to the body panel

 1. Remove the large rubber seal covering the fuel tank pipes.

-2. In the luggage compartment, remove the caps and move the carpet to the side.
-Release the clips and fasteners and remove the fuel tank gasket panel (see fig. Removing the fuel tank gasket panel).
+2. In the luggage compartment, remove the clips and move the carpet to the side.
+Release the fasteners and fasteners and remove the fuel tank gasket panel (see Fig. Removing the Fuel Tank Gasket Panel).

 3. Disconnect the electrical connector from the fuel level sensor and remove the wires from the mounting brackets.

-4. Remove the fuel tank nuts, lift the tank and disconnect the fuel drain hose.
-Disconnect the fuel filler neck from the body panel and remove the O-ring and bushings (see fig. The location of the left side of the fuel tank nuts, The location of the right side of the fuel tank nuts, Attaching the fuel filler to the body panel).
+4. Unscrew the fuel tank mounting nuts, lift the tank and disconnect the fuel drain hose.
+Disconnect the fuel filler neck from the body panel and remove the sealing ring and bushings (see fig. Location of fuel tank left side mounting nuts, Location of fuel tank right side mounting nuts, Fastening fuel filler neck to body panel).

 Station wagon models

-A - gasket; B - fuel filler neck; C - mudguard; D - fuel tank; E - strainer; F - support beam; G - inlet valve; H - return fuel line; I - fuel supply line
+A – gasket; B – fuel filler neck; C – mudguard; D – fuel tank; E – mesh filter; F – support beam; G – inlet valve; H – return fuel line; I – fuel supply line

-1. Remove the rear of the exhaust system from the rubber mounts and support it with boards so as not to deform the exhaust system connections.
+1. Remove the rear section of the exhaust system from the rubber mounts and support it with boards to avoid deforming the exhaust system connections.

 2. Disconnect the electrical connector from the fuel level sensor.

-3. Using a jack, support the fuel tank from below through a block of wood.
+3. Using a jack and a wooden block, support the fuel tank from below.

-4. Unscrew the nuts and remove the support beam from the rear of the fuel tank.
-Remove the nuts securing the brackets to the front of the fuel tank and remove the washers and bushings (see fig. Fuel tank models Station wagon).
+4. Remove the nuts and the support beam from the rear of the fuel tank.
+Remove the nuts securing the brackets to the front of the fuel tank and remove the washers and bushings (see fig. Fuel tank of the Station wagon models).

-5. Slowly lower the jack with the fuel tank and disconnect the filler vent hose from the tank.
-Disconnect the fuel filler neck from the body panel and remove the O-ring and bushings.
+5. Slowly lower the jack with the fuel tank and disconnect the filler neck ventilation hose from the tank.
+Disconnect the fuel filler neck from the body panel and remove the sealing ring and bushings.

-6. Remove the fuel tank from under the vehicle and remove the sealing strips.
+6. Remove the fuel tank from underneath the vehicle and remove the sealing strips.

 All models

-1. Visually check the condition of the fuel tank from the outside.
-Unscrew and remove the strainer from the fuel tank.
-Using clean fuel, wash the build-up off the inside walls of the fuel tank.
-Install the strainer with a new O-ring.
+1. Visually inspect the fuel tank from the outside.
+Unscrew and remove the mesh filter from the fuel tank.
+Using clean fuel, wash off any deposits from the inside walls of the fuel tank.
+Install the mesh filter with a new sealing ring.

-2. If there is sediment or water in the fuel tank, remove the fuel level sensor and flush the fuel tank with plenty of clean fuel.
-If there is mechanical damage on the fuel tank, have the fuel tank repaired by a specialist workshop or have it replaced.
+2. If there is sediment or water in the fuel tank, remove the fuel level sensor and flush the fuel tank with a large amount of clean fuel.
+If there is mechanical damage to the fuel tank, restore the fuel tank in a specialized workshop or replace it.

 Warning!
-Do not repair the fuel tank by yourself using welding or soldering, as the fuel vapors in the tank are explosive.
+Do not repair the fuel tank yourself using welding or soldering, as the tank contains fuel vapors that are explosive.

 Installation